SlithyMatt/cbm-wordslide/README.md

 * wsc64 - Commodore 64
 * WSX16.PRG - Commander X16
-* wsvic20 - Commodore VIC-20 (*still under development*)

 You will need both files for your desired target machine in a disk image, or have your emulator map your **cbm-wordslide** working directory to a virtual disk.

+For the VIC-20, it will generate a pair of cartridge ROM images:
+* wsvic20.carta
+* wsvic20.cart2

+These are formatted for use with VICE, as you will see below.

 ## Running
-At this time, you can run the game on a Commodore 64 or a Commander X16.
+At this time, you can run the game on a Commodore 64, a VIC-20 or a Commander X16.
 Just load the executable from the device containing your disk and run it.
 If you want to play the game in emulation, follow the steps below.